aryehof/dart-eventnotifier/README.md

 It can be ideal to model problems or systems independent of _user interfaces_ (UI) or _system interfaces_ (SI).
 Doing so, one can model the problem or system without regard to how the model may (or may not be) consumed.

 However, given an independent model, how can something else outside it know if something in the domain model changed?
-The answer is to use `EventNotifier`.
+One solution is to use `EventNotifier`.

 ### An Illustration